dvreeze/ocp-java-17-learning/doc/chapter14-io.md

 Linux it would probably be a single forward slash, so "/".

 A *path* represents a file or directory within the file system.
-A path is given as a sequence of *path entries* separated by a *path separator*, which is "\" on Windows and "/" on Linux.
+A path is given as a sequence of *path entries* separated by a *path separator*, which is a backslash on Windows and a forward slash on Linux.
 Typically, all path entries but the last one represent directories.
 Consider path `/home/jane/test.xml`.
 File `test.xml` is in directory `/home/jane`, which is the *parent directory* of `test.xml`.
 Directory `jane` is in directory `/home`, which is the parent directory of directory `jane`.

 Java returns the file separator with a system property: